Anticipation, excitement and amazing encounters!

 Tofo kept surprising us, anything could happen, and we were not disappointed.
 On our 4th dive of the trip, we were just about to end our dive on a dive site named Sherwood Forest when a 3.5m Great White shark came to greet us.
 We were absolutely awe-struck coming face to face with this magnificent animal.
 She was very inquisitive, not skittish at all and circled us as we slowly started surfacing.
 She kept going just out of sight and coming closer again.
 We did not feel threatened at all.
 I must say, I always thought I would be scared coming face to face with a White Shark but I felt a feeling of excited amazement and great respect.
 She disappeared by the time we were doing our 3min safety stop at 5m.
 We surfaced and exited the water as normal, but obviously with much more excitement.
 Luckily Marius had his go pro and got some great footage, otherwise, I’m sure no one would have believed us!

 It helped a lot that our group was well educated about sharks with the SharkLife courses we offer as well as the work we do with SharkSafe Barrier.
 This information was a great reference point for us on how to act around this shark and what to look for in her behaviour.
 The shark seemed relaxed and interested but not imposing or aggressive.
 This is a moment we will surely never forget!
+Read more about the White Shark we saw - identification and how to behave when you find yourself in the water with a shark.

 The reefs are teeming with life and sometimes I did not know where to look as there are too much to see and photograph.
 There were many white tip reef sharks, leopard sharks, schools of fish, numerous rays and many cleaning stations where we saw lots of large and macro sea life.
 This place is a photographer’s dream and sometimes made the choice between macro and wide-angle lenses very difficult.